ForgeRock/modernize-accelerators/forgerock-am-migration-sso-jit/README.md

 Subsequent builds will be much faster!

 ```
-cd miami-accelerators/forgerock-am-migration-sso-jit/openam-miami-auth-nodes
+cd modernize-accelerators/forgerock-am-migration-sso-jit/openam-modernize-auth-nodes
 mvn package
 ```

-Maven builds the binary in `openam-miami-auth-nodes/target/`.
-The file name format is `openam-miami-auth-nodes-<nextversion>-SNAPSHOT.jar` , for example "openam-miami-auth-nodes-1.0.0-SNAPSHOT.jar".
+Maven builds the binary in `openam-modernize-auth-nodes/target/`.
+The file name format is `openam-modernize-auth-nodes-<nextversion>-SNAPSHOT.jar` , for example "openam-modernize-auth-nodes-1.0.0-SNAPSHOT.jar".

 ### 2.4.
 Adding the library to OpenAM war